Laptop-Salad/SpectrumDebate/README.md

 - Account deletion
 - Voting on statements
 - Viewing user profiles with all their statements and comments
+- Searching for statements
+- Searching for user profiles

 ## Future features
 - When you comment, your vote on the statement is shown above your comment
-- Searching for statements
-- Searching for user profiles
 - Searching for comments on a post
+- Following users

 ## License
 This project is licensed under the MIT license.